Milk and Honey Bread Recipe

 Once the consistency is right, start kneading.
 I recommend ten minutes of kneading in the stand mixer, with short breaks every few minutes so you don’t burn out the motor.

-To check for readiness in the dough, take a golf-ball sized ball of dough and attempt to stretch it out.
+To check for readiness in the dough, take a golf ball-sized ball of dough and attempt to stretch it out.
 If it tears easily, the dough is not ready.
-If translucent “windows” appear in the dough, its ready to go!
+If translucent “windows” appear in the dough, it’s ready to go!

-Shape the dough into a ball and place in a lightly oiled bowl to rise.
-Cover with a clean, damp tea towel or greased plastic wrap and place into a warm place to rise.
+Shape the dough into a ball and place it in a lightly oiled bowl to rise.
+Cover with a clean, damp tea towel or greased plastic wrap and place in a warm place to rise.
 The best temperature for bread rising is about 80-90 degrees.
 If you don’t have a suitable place, turn your oven on for a minute or two, turn it off, and place the dough inside.
 After an hour or so, check on your dough.
 It should be very puffy and have doubled in size.

 Now we shape!
-Lay your loaf pan on the counter and use it help guide you.
+Lay your loaf pan on the counter and use it to help guide you.
 You want to gently stretch the dough out into a rectangle when the short side of the rectangle is the same length as the long side of the loaf pan.
 Tuck in the top two corners and start rolling down.
 “Shoulder in, head down.”

 Tuck the sides under and pinch the seams the best you can to close.
 Don’t get upset if this doesn’t go perfectly.
 Your loaf will still be fine!

-Spray your loaf pan with non stick spray and gently place the loaf of bread inside.
-Cover it with heavily sprayed plastic wrap and put back in a warm spot to rise again.
+Spray your loaf pan with non-stick spray and gently place the loaf of bread inside.
+Cover it with heavily sprayed plastic wrap and put it back in a warm spot to rise again.
 This rise will be around 45-60 minutes, until the loaf is an inch over the top of the pan.
 Towards the end of the rising time, preheat your oven to 350 degrees with the rack in the center.
 Brush the top with milk if you want a beautifully browned crust.

 Bake the loaf for 40-45 minutes, until the top is very golden brown.
 When you take it out of the oven, feel free to brush it with melted butter to help it shine.